ttogola/VirtualOptics/README.md

 - Change the tag "Storyline" to "Game" or "Challenge" maybe.
 The story is no longer relevant.

-- One can run LStest.java and select the progress file from the pop-up window to reset the user level progress to 1.
-Provided an easier way for the user to do this
+- One can run LStest.java in the userInterface package and select the progress file from the pop-up window to reset the user level progress to 1.
+Provide an easier way for the user to do this.